Odanostdahl/Odanostdahl/README.md

 ## About me
-Hi, I´m @Odanostdahl and I´m currently in my second year of a Bachelor's degree in programming at Kristiania.
+Hi, I´m @Odanostdahl and I´m currently in my third year of a Bachelor's degree in programming at Kristiania.
 Throughout my studies, I have developed skills in multiple programming languages, system development, and web technologies.

 Beyond academics, I’m passionate about creating a more inclusive tech environment.
 I actively contribute to this through my role as co-leader on the board of Kvinner&IT💓